 Other medications

 If you’re prescribed a new medication and notice that you’re now losing your erection during sex, it’s best to talk to your healthcare provider.
-They adjust your dosage or prescribe a different medication with a lower risk of causing erection issues.
+They may adjust your dosage or prescribe a different medication with a lower risk of causing erection issues.
+Never stop taking a prescribed medication without asking your doctor first.

-In addition to over-the-counter and prescription medications, many recreational substances and illicit substances can cause erection difficulties and affect your general sexual function, including:
+In addition to over-the-counter and prescription medications, many recreational drugs and illicit substances can cause erection difficulties and affect your general sexual function.

 Amphetamines